malenkiki/microdata/README.md

 ## Using CLI app

-This librairy comes with a small CLI application too.
+This library comes with a small CLI application too.

 Its use is simple.
 If you have not idea how to used it, just do `bin/microdata --help` or read following lines.